About

 01 Intent first

-Stories begin from a reader question or repeat shopping mistake before any draft gets written.
+Signal pages begin from a skincare category, ingredient, texture, routine-role, or launch-readiness question before any draft gets written.

 02 Source check

-Claims, category language, and product framing are checked against source material and routine context.
+Claims, category language, and product framing are checked against source material, routine context, and launch-brief usefulness.

 03 Human review

-Advice, routing, and final publish decisions stay with a person.
+Advice, routing, and final publish decisions stay with a person; partner coordination still needs scoped responsibility.

 What we are